RicardoAzuul/zombeef/monster_of_the_week_mystery.md

 a name and type.
 You can use them in play for unexpected bystander
 characters: just add any extra details at the time.

-The farmer
+The farmer: Victim

-The farmer's wife
+The farmer's wife: Innocent

-The farmhand
+The farmhand: Gossip

-The local sheriff
+The local sheriff: Skeptic

-A reporter
+A reporter: detective

-The local doctor
+The local doctor: Witness

+Survivors from the fight at the fast food place
 ## Locations

+The farm

+The fast food place

+The secret lab at the farm: Lab

 Locations are places that can cause trouble for the hunters.
 They’re metaphorically hostile, encompassing all the stuff that can go wrong